tansaku/Octocat/upstream.md

-Explain what the "upstream" remote is usually used for, in your own words
+Shouldn't you be working this out in your own words? :-)